jbreizh/ImagePainting3/README.md

 New version of [ImagePainting2](https://github.com/jbreizh/imagePainting2) which was a new version of [ImagePainting](https://github.com/jbreizh/ImagePainting)....

-Luckily this version will be the ultimate ImagePainting (no more major feature/breakage) to end this madness as i considere it feature complete.
+Luckily this version will be the ultimate version of ImagePainting (no more major feature/breakage).

 ![README01](images/readme01.png?raw=true "readme01")